leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/flip.rst

    Flip Visual Effect.

+Axis
+   Which axis or axes to flip the object about.

    Horizontal
       When enabled, shows the object flipped horizontally.

    Vertical
       When enabled, shows the object flipped vertically.